Nowosad/sabre/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="50%" /><img src="man/figures/README-unnamed-chunk-2-2.png" width="50%" />

-The `sabre_calc()` function allows for calculation of a degree of spatial association between regionalizations or categorical maps using the information-theoretical V-measure.
+The `vmeasure_calc()` function allows for calculation of a degree of spatial association between regionalizations or categorical maps using the information-theoretical V-measure.
 It requires, at least, four arguments:

 -   `x` - an `sf` object containing the first regionalization
 -   `x_name` - a name of the column with regions names of the first regionalization